A Glitch Is a Glitch: Production

 OReilly used a moiré pattern to visually present the idea of traveling through a "time tunnel".

 "A Glitch Is a Glitch" was written, storyboarded, directed, and animated by Irish filmmaker and artist David OReilly.
 Pendleton Ward, the show's creator, was a fan of OReilly's short films and had contacted him in early 2010 about the possibility of OReilly directing an episode of the series.
 At the time OReilly, was busy making The External World, and he was forced to tell Ward that, due to his obligations, he would be unable to collaborate at the time.
 About a year later OReilly had moved to Los Angeles and they ran into each other a few times and started talking about the idea again.
 Reportedly, Ward allowed OReilly to have complete creative control over the episode, stipulating that OReilly was allowed to "do [his] own thing".
-OReilly later noted that he would have been happy to have animated one of show's regular episodes, but he was extremely pleased that Ward gave him complete control over the episode, noting that, "It may be the only animated show in history to let a total outsider write and direct an episode."
+OReilly later noted that he would have been happy to have animated one of the show's regular episodes, but he was extremely pleased that Ward gave him complete control over the episode, noting that, "It may be the only animated show in history to let a total outsider write and direct an episode."
 The final product had to be slightly modified, and some jokes had to be cut or edited, but OReilly explained that the finished product was still something he is proud of.

 The initial video seen in the episode that gives the Land of Ooo a virus—featuring a girl eating her own hair—was created by OReilly and then released a few weeks before the episode aired.
 OReilly explained that he was trying to emulate shock sites.
 OReilly later said that some complained that the scene was "too extreme for kids' TV", but he argued that children were capable of tolerating it.
 OReilly found that mixing his trademark glitch style with good character animation was difficult, and presented a lot of technical hurdles.
 In particular, he found a scene in the end, wherein an earlier clip is superimposed above Finn and Jake to function almost as a thought bubble, to be easy to storyboard, but difficult to animate.
 To create the titular glitches, OReilly generated sprites inside of objects that produced random pixels which moved outwards to create colorful blotches.
 Some other glitch effects were created via jpeg corruption and datamoshing.
 OReilly also used moire patterns for the "time tunnel" sequence.
 All of these effects were then processed through compositing software, in an effect, controlling the glitches.

 Music producer Steven Ellison, better known as Flying Lotus composed the music featured at the end of the episode.
 There were originally plans for OReilly to craft a completely different intro that Flying Lotus would score, so he sent over some tracks during production.
 In the end, the series did not have the time or money to recraft the intro, so the end credits sequence was created in its stead.